p-kell/turnitin-code-test-answers/readme.md

 To orchestrate running all parts of this service, docker and docker compose are used.
 See https://docs.docker.com/desktop/ for information on installing docker if you do not have it already.

 # Tasks:
 * Currently the java-edge service is making an API call per membership to fetch the user details.
 Refactor the java-edge service to use the `/api.php/users` endpoint to fetch all the users in one request rather than fetching the users individually.
+(Fixed!)
   * Make sure to fix any broken tests.
+(Tests are now running correctly with updated code)
-  * Make sure any docs are updated appropriately.
+  * Make sure any docs are updated appropriately. (docs updated with completion notice beside tasks)
-  * The response from the java-edge service should not change.
+  * The response from the java-edge service should not change. (the response does not change with updated code)
 * Searching for members by email is currently case sensitive.
-Update the search in the react-frontend to be case insensitive.
+Update the search in the react-frontend to be case insensitive. (the search is now case insensitive)
 * The close (x) button on the user details modal doesn't currently function properly.
-Identify the problem and make the fix.
+Identify the problem and make the fix. (fixed the close button so that it is now functioning properly)

 # Setup